-Our Learning Paths help you to learn more about the programming of Arm[®] Cortex[®]-based microcontrollers.
+Our Learning Paths help you to learn more about the programming of Arm® Cortex®-based microcontrollers.
 The site contains tutorials for all levels of experience, from beginner to advanced.

-Videos showing the tools and different aspects of software development are available at Arm's Youtube channel.
+Videos showing the tools and different aspects of software development help you to get started.

-3. Tools
+2. Tools